ardanlabs/gotraining/topics/go/README.md

 Do you care about the legacy you are leaving behind?

+**Quotes**

 _"There are two kinds of software projects: those that fail, and those that turn into legacy horrors." - Peter Weinberger (inventor of AWK)_

 _"Legacy software is an unappreciated but serious problem.
 Legacy code may be the downfall of our civilization." - Chuck Moore (inventor of Forth)_

+_"We think awful code is written by awful devs.
+But in reality, it's written by reasonable devs in awful circumstances."_ - Sarah Mei

 ---